What’s life as a police wife like? | Police Wife Lifestyle Revealed

+Ever imagined what life as a police wife was like?
 I’m a police wife married to a metropolitan police officer in Los Angeles.
 Days may differ based on departments and shifts.
 I thought it would be best to describe what it is like being a police wife by taking you on a day in the police wife life.

 My police husband has worked many different shifts in our 10 years of marriage from day shift, swing shift, to nights.
 I share how our day differs based on the shift that he works below.
 Adjusting to shift work and police wife life can be tough.
-Check out my heelsandholster: a police wife devotional book to address common challenges be a joyful and prideful wife.
+Check out my police wife course and heelsandholster: a police wife devotional book to address common challenges be a joyful and prideful wife.

-Police Wife Morning Routine
+Police Wife Lifestyle Morning Routine

 6:00am